-It is the policy of the Eureka Union School District to award diplomas of promotion from the eighth grade in accordance with provisions of the California Education Code and the policies adopted by the district.
+It is the policy of the Eureka Union School District to award certificates of promotion from the eighth grade in accordance with provisions of the California Education Code and the policies adopted by the district.

-Participate in the graduation exercises, and participate in celebration activities, a student is required to:
+To promote from eighth grade, participate in the promotion activities, and receive a diploma, a student is required to:

-- 1. Complete the prescribed course of study - 2.
-Maintain satisfactory attendance and citizenship
+- 1. Complete the prescribed course of study

+- 2. Maintain satisfactory attendance

+- 3. Maintain satisfactory citizenship

+- 4. All technology accounted for and financial obligations honored